 Visit the 19th century lighthouse and watch locals climb the Osprey Point Cliffs.
 For more rigorous hiking, try Annie’s Canyon Trail or Cedar Creek Falls.

 Liberty Public Market is a cool food hall that’s jam packed with every manner of eatery.
 You’ll find full scale restaurants, cafes, bakeries, and stalls.
-Check out Stuffed (with grass fed burgers), Grape Smuggler (tapas and flights), or
+Check out Stuffed (with grass fed burgers) or Grape Smuggler (tapas and flights).

 2. Ocean Beach & Sunset Cliffs